22 things graduates wish they had known as freshers

 We do have a guide on how to write an essay quickly if you've only got a few hours before your deadline, but please only use this in emergencies.
 Don't put yourself through the pain.

-Surviving shared living can be tough, and it's natural that things might get a bit tense every now and then.
+Surviving shared living can be tough and, naturally, things might get a bit tense now and then.

-But try not to fall out over things that will seem irrelevant in a few months' time.
+But try not to fall out over things that will seem irrelevant in a few months.
 Having dirty dishes stacked up in the sink is an annoying but inevitable part of uni life, so try not to get too worked up about it.

 If your flatmates are being difficult, you could think about setting up a cleaning rota or bringing everyone together to discuss it over a cuppa.
 Just make sure you don't let it escalate, as you'll regret losing friendships over a bit of washing up.

 You might not have a clue what to do after uni – and that's completely fine.
-But it's worth at least having a think about your options and coming up with a general plan as something to aim for.
+But it's worth at least thinking about your options and coming up with a general plan as something to aim for.

 Having an end goal in sight will help a lot on days when you're lacking motivation and drive as a student.
 It reminds you that the hard work really is worth it.